 The practice used a range of means including patient surveys and verbal comments to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients the practice had acted on, for example: some patients who were parents to small children said there were no activities to occupy their children while they were waiting.
-As a result the television was changed to children's programmes from 3:30 pm onwards.
+We saw examples of suggestions from patients the practice had acted on, for example: the practice had reviewed access to its services for patients who found travelling difficult.

 Patients were encouraged to complete the NHS Friends and Family Test.
 There were comment cards and a response box in the waiting room to allow them to do this.
-The latest information in the practice showed positive feedback with 90% of patients who responded in the month before this inspection.
-They said they would recommend the practice to family and friends.
+The latest information in the practice showed positive feedback with 100% of patients who responded saying they would recommend the practice to family and friends.